-While we can't assign a definitive "true" or "false" status to this theory because analyzing the motivations underlying artists' production of creative works is an inherently subjective process, we'd have to say that the weight of evidence indicates the theory is merely a product of coincidence:
+Although analyzing the motivations underlying artists' production of creative works is an inherently subjective process, we'd have to say that the weight of evidence indicates such a theory is merely a product of :

-- The pattern of "motherless" Disney films was established well before the death of Flora Disney in 1938: Snow White had been completed and released, and Bambi and Pinocchio were already in production.
-In the Disney movie versions, Snow White's parents are not in evidence (the prologue states that she was in the care of her "vain and wicked stepmother," the Queen), Bambi's mother is killed by a hunter early on in the film, and Pinocchio is a marionette with no "parent" save for the (male) woodcutter who carved him.
+The pattern of "motherless" Disney films was established well before the death of Flora Disney in 1938: Snow White had been completed and released, and Bambi and Pinocchio were already in production.
+In the Disney movie versions, Snow White's parents were not in evidence (the prologue stated that she was in the care of her "vain and wicked stepmother," the Queen), Bambi's mother was killed by a hunter early on in the film, and Pinocchio was a marionette with no "parent" save for the (male) woodcutter who carved him.

-- Walt Disney's animated feature films were not generally original creations which he deliberately fashioned to include characters without mothers; they were primarily adaptations of traditional fairy tales and works of children's literature in which the "motherless children" aspect was already present.
+The animated feature films produced by Disney during Walt's lifetime were not original creations which he deliberately fashioned to include characters without mothers; they were adaptations of traditional fairy tales and works of children's literature in which the "motherless child" aspect was already present.

-- Most of the children's literature available to Disney for adaptation into animated films involved young protagonists whose mothers (or parents) were dead, absent, or inattentive, with such children often left in the care of stepparents, relatives, or others who were typically jealous or resentful about having to raise someone else's offspring.
+Most of the traditional tales and children's literature available to Disney for adaptation into animated films involved young protagonists whose mothers (or parents) were dead, absent, or inattentive, or who had been left in the care of stepparents, relatives, or others who were jealous or resentful about having to raise someone else's offspring.
 This circumstance is prevalent in such works because it is the central dynamic that propels the plots of those kinds of stories: They are coming-of-age tales, and the absence of one or both parents forces the youthful main characters to venture into the larger world without parental guidance and protection (particularly of the maternal kind), to learn the lessons necessary to overcome adversity, and to succeed or fail on their own terms.
 In the storybook milieu, Bambi must acquire the skills required to survive in the forest and achieve maturity, Pinocchio must learn to allow his conscience to guide him in determining right from wrong rather than acting on selfish impulse, and Dumbo must come to accept that a confident belief in his abilities (not a magic talisman) is the key to his success — steps which those characters could not (or would not) take if they were still receiving the benefits maternal protection and care.